Essential Digital Marketing Metrics for Marketers.

 Brand perception is one of the essential digital marketing metrics for marketers that is often overlooked.
 But you need to know what is being said about your brand and how people generally feel about your brand.
-You can do this by searching for your brand occasionally to see what’s being said or set up Google Alerts to alert you anytime your brand or any related terms to your brand is being mentioned.
+You can do this by searching for your brand occasionally to see what’s being said or set up Google Alerts to alert you anytime your brand or any related terms to your brand are being mentioned.
 This way, you will be able to stay up to date with what’s going on and address what needs to be addressed.

 Let me conclude by saying that you should install and integrate Google Analytics into your website if you haven’t.
 Google Analytics is a very comprehensive platform that will give you insight into the website analytics mentioned in this article.